NCBI-Codeathons/Host_Phage_Interactions/README.md

 ## Known Host-Virus Interactions Database

-Exisiting databases providing information on hosts (including Bacteria, Archaea, and Eukarya) and the identity of confirmed viral agents were gathered from [PhagesDB](https://phagesdb.org/) and NCBI VirusHostDB/NCBI Virus-Host Database (CITE) were combined and standardized.
+Existing databases providing information on hosts (including Bacteria, Archaea, and Eukarya) and the identity of confirmed viral agents were gathered from [PhagesDB](https://phagesdb.org/) and NCBI VirusHostDB/NCBI Virus-Host Database (CITE) were combined and standardized.

 The comprehensive database table consists of 44,975 virus-host pairs.
 The number of unique viruses and hosts in the database are 29,847 and 7,974, respectively.